DiffyA/DataStructuresAndAlgorithms/README.md

   This class checks if the specified word is a palindrome, i.e.: if it is read the same backward as it is forward.
 For example: racecar.

+Exercise 10: Mixing	ordered	queues

+  We are supposed to write a java program that is able to receive as parameters two single queue objects and return only one single queue, which must be ordered.
+To add a bit more of complexity to the problem, we assume that these two queues received as parameters are not ordered.
+This can probably be vastly optimized, without having to create so many auxiliary variables in the mixer method.